Waveguide QED with Moessbauer Nuclei: Introduction

-In this work, we investigate theoretically a different setup, namely M{\"o}ssbauer nuclei embedded in a waveguide environment.
-Compared to grazing incidence, this geometry is not limited to the single wave-vector regime and a single spatial dimension, offering greater flexibility, and also direct control over the interacting waveguide modes.
-X-ray quantum optics in the waveguide regime has been so far less well studied than the grazing incidence and forward scattering geometries, with the majority of works considering non-resonant propagation of the X-ray field, i.e. waveguides in the absence of M{\"o}ssbauer nuclei.
-In a general X-ray optical context, tapered and channelled X-rays have been studied, and demonstrated experimentally to be powerful options for focusing and guiding down to the nanometre scale~\cite{Bilderback1994,KB1996,SchroerPRL,Mimura2010,Huang2006,Zeng08,SchroerPRL,Zwanenburg2000}.
-Used as guides for synchrotron radiation~\cite{Pfeiffer2002,Jarre2005,Kruger2012,Chen2015,Hoffmann2016}, they have been successfully used as point-like hard x-ray sources for imaging, in particular holographic imaging~\cite{Salditt2015}.
-In the setting of M{\"o}ssbauer waveguide optics, a recent proposal for embedding M{\"o}ssbauer nuclei in tapered waveguides has shown the potential for reaching inversion of the resonant transition~\cite{chenTransientNuclearInversion2022}, while another proposal has considered using slab waveguides with a core filled with M{\"o}ssbauer nuclei as a gravitational sensor~\cite{leeGravitationallySensitiveStructured2023}.
+In this work, \co{we theoretically investigate a different scenario, namely forward incidence, front coupled driving of M{\"o}ssbauer transitions in such thin film nano-structures.
+Compared to grazing incidence, the broken translational symmetry results in direct driving of a superposition of attenuated guided modes of the waveguide, rather than the grazing incidence picture of a single Fourier mode with conserved wave-vector.
+Via the spatial structure of the M{\"o}ssbauer scatter layer, this provides direct nuclear control over the interacting waveguide modes, and allows us to engineer the waveguide mediated interaction between sub-ensembles of M{\"o}ssbauer nuclei}.
+This geometry has been only scarcely investigated so far in the context of resonant nuclear scattering.
+We are aware only of a recent proposal for embedding M{\"o}ssbauer nuclei in tapered waveguides showing the potential for reaching inversion of the resonant transition~\cite{chenTransientNuclearInversion2022}, while another proposal has considered using slab waveguides with a core filled with density gradients of M{\"o}ssbauer nuclei as a gravitational sensor~\cite{leeGravitationallySensitiveStructured2023}.

-Here, we consider a fairly general scenario: a thin layer of M{\"o}ssbauer coupled to a one dimensional waveguide.
-Due to the fact that they are an experimentally well established platform in the grazing incidence geometry, we will consider slab waveguides as our explicit example.
+Due to the fact that they are an experimentally well established platform in the grazing incidence geometry, with good control over sample preparation, we will consider slab waveguides as our explicit example.
 However, the theoretical description we develop is fairly general, and applies to any system with one dimensional propagation, and a resonant nuclear ensemble that is thin in the transverse extent compared to the mode widths.
 Our theoretical model is based on the Gr{\"u}ner-Welsch quantization of the macroscopic Maxwell's equations~\cite{grunerGreenfunctionApproachRadiationfield1996,dungThreedimensionalQuantizationElectromagnetic1998,dungResonantDipoledipoleInteraction2002}, which allows us to describe the electromagnetic field in a fully quantum way, in terms of the classical dyadic Green's function of the medium.